nasseef20/recycle_bin/README.md

 The reward can then be cashed out via Bangladesh's popular mobile banking services such as bKash or Nagad.

 ## QR code
-To check the "Rewards" page of this prototype app, a QR code reading "dummy" is used.
+To check the "Rewards" page of this prototype app, a QR code encoded with the text "dummy" is used.

 **Scan this QR code in the "Scan Recycle Bin" menu.**